svermeulen/vim-macrobatics/README.md

 Note also that the `!` option must be added to Neovims `shada` setting for this feature to work.
 For example:  `set shada=!,'100,<50,s10,h` (see `:h 'shada'` for details)

-## FAQ

-* How do I select a specific macro from the history after executing `:DisplayMacroHistory`?
-    * The easiest way to do this is to execute `x[m` where `x` is the number associated with the macro as displayed by `:DisplayMacroHistory`

 # Advanced Topics

 ## Moving registers